Barbara Loden: Style and themes

 Wanda has a cinéma vérité style.
 Loden rejected Hollywood style, wanting to only present the world "as it actually is".
 She worked mainly with non-professional actors, which resulted in the film's original script being loosely referenced.
+Loden believed that using non-professional actors helped the film stay uninhibited, and that if she had used well-known actors it would "get in the way of the story".
 The film was made with a skeleton crew of only four people.
 These two factors led to the film's improvisational style.
-The visuals in the film were inspired by several Andy Warhol films.
+The film's visuals were inspired by several Andy Warhol films.
+Loden said she valued content over technical aspects in film, arguing that "slick" films were not all they were built up to be.
+She said that more films should be shot in documentary-like styles to show "that was shot under real circumstances".
+According to Loden, everyone has the potential to make a film, and "everybody who wants to make a film should do it, instead of just being fed the stuff on television and movies.
+Just think, people could say, 'I made a film the other day.
+Why don't you come over and look at it?"

 Loden's work as an actress and filmmaker drew inspiration from her own life.
 She said that the character Maggie, whom Loden won a Tony for portraying, was like her in that she was "not educated" and "had a very strong need to be accepted".
 Kazan said of Loden's work, "she's always dramatizing her own feelings about something."
 Like Maggie in After The Fall, Wanda and Delilah Fowler are also uneducated women.

 The major theme of Wanda and The Frontier Experience is women's lack of agency.
 Both films feature mothers in difficult situations.
 An unmade play by Loden planned to explore these themes further, but was never finished due to her death.

 Wanda has been described as a feminist work, but Loden did not intend it to be.
 It is notable for its portrayal of an unsympathetic woman, which garnered some criticism, notably from Pauline Kael, who called the character "dumb."